a cloud rains on an emotional person

-Living with inflammatory bowel disease is such a multifaceted set of challenges.
-There are obviously physical things we struggle with – from abdominal pain to frequent and urgent bathroom trips, to extra-intestinal manifestations affecting any and all of the other systems of our bodies.
+Living with inflammatory bowel disease comes with such a multifaceted set of challenges.
+There are obviously physical things we struggle with – from abdominal pain to frequent and urgent bathroom trips, to extra-intestinal manifestations affecting the other systems of our bodies.

-But there's 1 in particular I want to write about today.
+But there's one in particular I want to write about today.
 Mental health.

-Crohn's and UC are more than just physical
+Crohn's and colitis are more than just physical

 The emotional and psychological dimensions of living with IBD come in many colors, shapes, and sizes, and I've experienced them so differently as the years have gone on.